Happy Thanksgiving: A Republic if you can keep it.

 Metaxes, like the former Secretary of State, Anthony Barr, believes we can keep our republic only if we retain our grip on religious freedom as axiomatic to America.
 Metaxes’ book, If You Can Keep It, reviews the ingredients which went into this untried experiment unseen in human history: a people being given the right to govern themselves.

-That the chasms beween different groups of Americans are historically vast.
+We believe the chasms among us are historically vast.

 But not too strong.

 Metaxes writes of these founders.
-Adams, Jefferson, and Bejjamin Franklin, a man known for his lack of interest in religious orthodoxy, stated publically the essential ingredient of a self-governing people: religion.
+Adams, Jefferson, and of Benjamin Franklin.
+Although known for his lack of interest in religious orthodoxy, Franklin declared the essential ingredient of a self-governing people was religion.

 Quoting his friend Os Guiness, Metaxes writes that